princeton-nlp/SWE-agent/docs/dev/contribute.md

 # Contribute to SWE-agent

+{%
+    include-markdown "../CONTRIBUTING.md"
+    start="<!-- INCLUSION START -->"
+    end="<!-- INCLUSION END -->"
+%}

+Wanna do more and actually contribute code?
+Great!
+Please see the following sections for tips and guidelines!

 ## Development repository set-up

 Please install the repository from source, following our [usual instructions](../installation/source.md) but add the `[dev]` option to the `pip` command (you can just run the command again):